 Sugata Ray is Assistant Professor of South Asian art and architecture in the History of Art Department at the University of California, Berkeley.
 Trained in both History (Presidency College; Centre for Studies in Social Sciences, Calcutta) and Art History (Maharaja Sayajirao University of Baroda; University of Minnesota), Ray’s research focuses on the intersections among early modern and colonial artistic cultures, transterritorial ecologies, and the natural environment.

-Taking the aesthetics of seeing the natural environment as a locus of inquiry, his recent book, Climate Change and the Art of Devotion: Geoaesthetics in the Little Ice Age: Sensorium, Sacrament, and Artistic Cultures in Braj, India, ca. 1550–1850 (University of Washington Press, forthcoming), examines the interrelationship between matter and (nonhuman and human) life in shaping creative practices and aesthetic philosophies during the Little Ice Age (ca. 1550–1850), a climatic epoch marked by droughts of unprecedented intensity across the world.
+Taking the aesthetics of seeing the natural environment as a locus of inquiry, his recent book, Climate Change and the Art of Devotion: Geoaesthetics in the Land of Krishna, 1550–1850 (Global South Asia Series, University of Washington Press, forthcoming), examines the interrelationship between matter and (nonhuman and human) life in shaping creative practices and aesthetic philosophies during the Little Ice Age (ca. 1550–1850), a climatic epoch marked by droughts of unprecedented intensity across the world.
 Examining architecture, paintings, temple jewelry, and textiles, alongside theological texts, sacramental hymns, and poetry, the book focuses on the Hindu pilgrimage center of Braj, the primary site of Krishna worship in India where a place-oriented theology based on venerating the natural environment found articulation in the sixteenth century in a time of massive ecological transformations.
 Publications from this project have appeared in journals such as South Asia: Journal of South Asian Studies and in volumes on critical eco art histories.